-We have been informed that our client [●], with its registered office at [●], identification number: [●], registered in the Commercial Registered maintained by [●] (“Contractor”), entered into the Contract for work related to the completion of “[●]” at Břidličná, Czech Republic, dated [●] with AL INVEST Břidličná, a.s. as customer (“Contract”).
+We have been informed that our client [●], with its registered office at [●], identification number: [●], registered in the Commercial Registered maintained by [●] (the “Contractor”), entered into the Contract for work related to the completion of “[●]” at Břidličná, Czech Republic, dated [●] with AL INVEST Břidličná, a.s. as customer (the “Contract”).

-We understand the provisions of Clause 26.1 of the Contract require the Contractor to arrange for a Performance Security equal to twenty percent (20%) of the Contract Price in order to guarantee a compensation for any financial claim resulting from the Contractor’s failure to fulfil its obligations under the Contract (“Performance Security”).
+We understand the provisions of Clause 26.1 of the Contract require the Contractor to arrange for a Performance Security equal to twenty percent (20%) of the Contract Price in order to guarantee a compensation for any financial claim resulting from the Contractor’s failure to fulfil its obligations under the Contract (the “Performance Security”).

 We, [the name and contact information of bank to be added] hereby affirm irrevocably and unconditionally to pay you, upon your first written demand, without caveat or argument, any sum or sums in accordance with this Performance Security as aforesaid without your needing to prove or to show grounds or reasons for your demand for the sum specified therein.
 We hereby waive the necessity of your demanding the said debt from the Contractor before presenting us with the demand.